-As we walk I try not to think about how much longer I can do this.
+As we walk, I try not to think about how much longer I have to do this for.
 Waking up, making my way to the University across town, the hour on public transport with her in my arms.
 It’s a waking nightmare, capped with a three-hour lecture and the same trip back home.

-I started taking medication when I kept losing weight after she was born, but aside from keeping me awake, it’s not working.
+I started taking the medication when I kept losing weight after she was born, but aside from keeping me awake, it’s not working.
 I should eat more.
-‘Keep my strength up’ the nurse said.
+‘Keep your strength up’ the nurse said.
 But deep down I like how the skin wraps so tightly around my bones.
 I gave birth barely eight months ago and already my stomach is flat and tight again.
-The other mother’s tittered at first and by the last session they glared when I walked in.
-I don’t need more judgmental bitches in my life.
+The other mother’s at the mother’s group tittered at first and by the last session they glared at me when I walked in.
+I didn’t go back after the last compulsory meeting, don’t need more judgmental bitches in my life.
 Flappy cows with their milk and their fat buoyant children.
-I didn’t go back.

-We wait for the bus next to an old woman.
-There’s scrunched paddle-pop wrappers stuffed between the gaps in the seat.
-She holds a battered leather handbag and sits beside a small market bag on wheels.
+We stand next to an old woman as we wait for the bus.
+There’s scrunched paddle-pop wrappers stuffed between the gaps in the bench seat.
+The woman holds a battered leather handbag and sits beside a small market bag on wheels.
 I wonder if I could get one to put the baby in.
 Much cheaper than a stroller.
 The woman catches me looking.
 ‘It’s market day’ she looks at the baby and tilts her head as though she’s talking to a small animal ‘and where are you off too?’ when people first stopped speaking to me and started directing their questions at the baby, it threw me.
 Suddenly, I was a non-entity next to this small parasitic bundle of joy.
 She looks at the woman with big eyes, her small fist bangs against my collarbone.
 The woman makes a sympathetic face.
-I wonder what response she expected and turn my face away.
+I wonder what response she expected and turn my face away to readjust her jumpsuit.
 I’ve found that fussing with the baby is a good way to avoid conversation.

 The giggles haven’t stopped and I move her to my other shoulder so I can turn.
 She’s pointing a chubby finger into the face of the man seated behind us.
 Something about him makes me start forward, pulling her away.
 There’s something wrong with his mouth.
 The bus is quiet and my baby’s giggles turn into high, girlish laughter.
 It goes on and on and I realise that everyone is watching us.
-My eyes water, it hurts me to look at him.
-His face has been broken from some illness or disorder and for some inane reason my child thinks he is hysterical.
-She jabs her finger at his disfigured nose and joyful peals shake her little body.
+My eyes water, it hurts me to strain my neck and look back at him.
+His jaw is oversized, broken from some illness or disorder and for some inane reason my child thinks he is hysterical.
+She jabs her finger at his disfigured face and joyful peals shake her little body.
 I panic, squeezing her fat little legs with my nails.
 Stop that.
 Stop Laughing.